 Other Options for Areas to Stay in Cartagena

-*AirBnB also has options in Crespo.
-If you haven’t used AirBnB before, you can get up to $37 USD off your first reservation if you sign up here.
+*You can also find apartments in Crespo or elsewhere in Cartagena at VRBO.com or at AirBnB.com.
+If you haven’t used AirBnB before, you can get up to $37 USD off your first stay at this link.

 Another mostly residential neighborhood, Manga does sport some great views of the bay and a variety of restaurants.
 Like Crespo, it is a bit removed from the major tourist destinations, but may make a good option among the places to stay in Cartagena for budget travelers and/or people with families looking for a quieter place to stay.

-*AirBnB also has options in Manga.
-If you haven’t used AirBnB before, you can get up to $37 USD off your first reservation if you sign up here.
+*You can also find apartments in Manga or elsewhere in Cartagena at VRBO.com or at AirBnB.com.
+If you haven’t used AirBnB before, you can get up to $37 USD off your first stay at this link.

 Unless you’re coming strictly on business or planning to only use Cartagena as a layover before catching a bus elsewhere, I wouldn’t recommend staying elsewhere.
 While there are both areas to stay in Cartagena and neighborhoods that are very safe outside the central tourist zone, there’s not much to do there as a visitor to the city.